utkarshcmu/grafana.org/content/blog/2017-07-07-timeshift-ep3.md

 <br />
 #### This week's MVC (Most Valuable Contributor)
 Each week we'll recognize a Grafana contributor and thank them for all of their PRs, bug reports and feedback.
-A majority of fixes and improvements come from our fantastic community!
+Many of the fixes and improvements come from our fantastic community!

 <img class="mvc" src="https://avatars0.githubusercontent.com/u/705951?v=3&s=460" />
 ##### [ryantxu](https://github.com/ryantxu) (Ryan McKinley)